RivaD2/reading-notes/301/class-06.md

 as code executes faster than in any other language,
 1. Node is perfect for micro services which are a popular solution among enterprise applications.

  **There is so much to learn about Node.js.
-There are countless articles out there to guide you the the world of Node.js and NPM.
+There are countless articles out there to guide you through the the world of Node.js and NPM.
 Some of the ones I used to reference are:**
 * [sitepoint.com](https://www.sitepoint.com/an-introduction-to-node-js/)
 * [toptal.com](https://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js)
 * [monterail.com](https://www.monterail.com/blog/nodejs-development-enterprises)